Ready to say goodbye to debt for good? Learn More

 Can a Goodwill Letter Help My Credit Score?

-5 minute read • Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

 If a creditor accepts your goodwill letter, it can help you improve your credit score.
 But the majority of goodwill letters are unsuccessful.
 This is especially true if you have a payment history with late or missed payments.
 Though it’s best not to get your hopes up about a goodwill letter increasing your credit score, it doesn’t hurt to send one.